MicrosoftDocs/windows-dev-docs/windows-apps-src/whats-new/windows-10-build-17110.md

 Enter free-form prices in a specific market's local currency | When you override your app's base price for a specific market, you are no longer limited to choosing one of the standard price tiers; you now have the option to enter a free-form price in the market's local currency.
 For more info, see [Set and schedule app pricing](../publish/set-and-schedule-app-pricing.md). **This feature is available to all Windows developers and does not require the updated SDK.**
 Store Context | The [StoreContext](https://docs.microsoft.com/uwp/api/windows.services.store.storecontext) class has been updated with a selection of new methods.
 These methods manage the downloading and installation of package updates and add-ons for an app.
 Subscription add-ons are now available to all developers | Create and publish subscription add-ons to sell digital products in your apps and games (such as app features or digital content) with automated recurring billing periods.
 For more details, see [Enable subscription add-ons for your app](../monetize/enable-subscription-add-ons-for-your-app.md). **This feature is available to all Windows developers and does not require the updated SDK.**

+## Videos

+The following videos have been published since the Fall Creator's Update, highlighting new and improved features in Windows 10 for developers.

+### Package a .NET app in Visual Studio

+It's easier than ever to bring your desktop app to the Universal Windows Platform.
+[Watch the video](https://www.youtube.com/watch?v=fJkbYPyd08w) to learn how to package your .NET app for distribution, then [check out this page](../porting/desktop-to-uwp-packaging-dot-net.md) for more information.

+### Xbox Live Creators Program

+The Xbox Live Creators Program allows developers to quickly publish their UWP games to Xbox One and Windows 10.[Watch the video](https://www.youtube.com/watch?v=zpFfHHBkVq4) to learn about the program, then [check out this page](https://www.xbox.com/developers/creators-program) to get started.

+### Creating 3D app launchers for Windows Mixed Reality

+3D launchers provide a unique way for users to place a truly volumetric representation of your app in their Mixed Reality home environment.
+[Watch the video](https://www.youtube.com/watch?v=TxIslHsEXno) to learn how to prepare your 3D model and assign it as the launcher for your app, then [read the developer docs](https://developer.microsoft.com/windows/mixed-reality/implementing_3d_app_launchers) and [check out our design guidance](https://developer.microsoft.com/windows/mixed-reality/3d_app_launcher_design_guidance) for more information.

+### Motion controller tracking

+Motion controllers represent a user's hands in Windows Mixed Reality.
+[Watch the video](https://www.youtube.com/watch?v=rkDpRllbLII) to learn how the motion controllers work when they are both in and out of the field of view of the Mixed Reality headset, and [read more about controller tracking here.](https://developer.microsoft.com/windows/mixed-reality/motion_controllers#controller_tracking_state%E2%80%9D)

+### Accesibility tools for Windows developers

+The Windows 10 SDK includes several tools to help you test for and improve the accessibility of your app.
+The Inspect and AccEvent tools help you ensure your apps are available to all.
+[Watch the video](https://www.youtube.com/watch?v=ce0hKQfY9B8&list=PLWs4_NfqMtoycBFndriDmkQlMLwflyoFF&t=0s&index=1) to learn about these tools, then [read more about accessibility testing](../design/accessibility/accessibility-testing.md) for more information.